Why do siblings hurt siblings?

 Read here for research revealing how self-righteousness will commonly show up in work settings…

-What did humanity “fall” from?
-It fell from the belief that there is a freely given holy and pure and true righteousness that was meant to live at home inside every human.
-It fell from carrying the true nature of God… who is perfect unselfish love.
+Self-righteousness replaced humanity’s belief that there is a freely given holy and pure and true righteousness that was meant to live at home inside every human.

-Most people don’t even know they’re doing this.
-But the self-righteous lie manifests everywhere!
+Most people don’t know they’ve done this.
+But you certainly see the self-righteous lie manifesting everywhere!

 It also drives all social dominance, narcissism, aggression… violence, false-accusation, bullying, and abuse.